masikol/preprocess16S/README.md

         script cuts primer sequences off;
     -m or --merge-reads
-        all of a sudden, if this option is specified, script will merge reads together -q or --quality-plot
+        all of a sudden, if this option is specified, script will merge reads together --V3-V4
+        by specifying this option, more accurate read merging can be performed, but only if '--merge-reads' (-m) option is specified and target sequences contain V3 and V4 regions and a constant region between them.
+    -q or --quality-plot
         plot a graph of number of reads as a function of average read quality -p or --primers